 Oregon Heat also provides assistance for customers of Pacific Power customers and a few other utilities.
 The customer must have past due bills and have made a payment in the last 90 days.

 The Project Share program is solely administered by CCS on behalf of the Springfield Utility Board (SUB).

-Project Share will start on November 1st..
-We will start making appointments on October 29, 2012.
+Project Share appointments start on November 1st..
+We will start making appointments the last week in October.
 This program is for Springfield Utility Board Customers who have a past due billing.

 Emerald People's Utility District (EPUD)

 Helping Hands is for Emerald People’s Utiltiy District (EPUD) low income customers who have a balance owed on their bill.
 Helping Hands will be available in February or March.

 GAP provides help to Northwest Natural Gas customers who are past due in their accounts.
 Oregon Low Income Gas Assistance program (OLGA) is also available to customers of NWNG and is based on the LIHEAP program.